 Students need to be familiar with the terms gram and kilogram, metric units used to measure the mass of an object.
 One kilogram is equal to 1,000 grams.
-One gram weighs about as much as a large paper clip or a packet of sweetener, and one kilogram is the weight of a textbook or liter of water, and is equal to about 2.2 pounds.
+One gram weighs about as much as a large paper clip or a packet of sweetener and one kilogram is the weight of a textbook and is equal to about 2.2 pounds.